Bickering in the Backseat: How to Cope on the Way to School

 Savannah: “Mooommmmm!
 He hit me!”

 Mom (Yelling): “Okay, that’s it!
-No TV tonight for either of you.
+No ipad later for either of you.
 And no more talking!
 If you can’t say anything nice, then don’t say anything at all!”

 Before you know it, you’re yelling.
 By the time they get out of the car, the kids are sullen.
 Your plans for a peaceful start to the day just evaporated before your eyes.
 Backseat bickering can completely ruin your morning.